Two graduate degrees are offered by the Biological Sciences Department:

 - International Students must provide official TOEFL scores.
 A minimum TOEFL iBT score of 90 is required.

-Please submit the below documents directly to the Department no later than March 15 (for the fall semester immediately following) to receive consideration for admission; we recommend applying by February 15 for certain financial/award consideration.
+Please submit the documents listed below via Quadrant 4 of the Cal State Apply application no later than January 15 (for the fall semester immediately following) to receive consideration for admission.

 - Completed Departmental Application Form (PDF).